 5 Mins Read

 Even before the pandemic, the amount of time we spend in front screens has been growing by double digits every year, and with that, concerns about the consequences to our health.
 The more screen time we endure, the more artificial blue light we are exposed to.
-Thanks to Covid-19, our work & social lives have moved almost entirely online in 2020, which means even more blue light exposure.
-This is catastrophic for our wellbeing.

 Our smartphones have become our most essential material object and we can’t imagine our lives without them (many of us would have trouble functioning without them).
 The convenience of having everything we need a click away has come at a high price though, especially when it comes to blue light exposure.